UCDS/health4all_v3/README.md

 Softwares to be installed
     - WAMP / XAMPP Server
-    - SQLYog Community IDE [Instead of phpmyadmin]
+    - Recommendation: SQLYog Community IDE [Instead of phpmyadmin if available and familiar for the programmer]

 Steps to be followed :